mablr/trace2e/README.md

 - **trace2e_client**: Client library to interact with the middleware
 - **stde2e**: Standard library wrapper providing TracE2E integration using `trace2e_client`
 - **tokioe2e**: We propose a patch for `tokio` library providing TracE2E integration using `trace2e_client` like for `stde2e`
+- **trace2e_interactive**: Interactive process and operator CLI tools for executing I/O operations and interacting with the middleware.

 ## Key Features